heartstchr/heartstchr.github.io/docs/README.md

   {
     name: 'Erkan Ateşli',
     designation: 'Chapter Lead at ABN AMRO Bank N.V.',
-    message: 'In our connects with Jiwan at ABN AMRO, i noticed that he has in debt knowledge in his expertise field.
+    message: 'In our connection with Jiwan at ABN AMRO, I noticed that he has a lot of knowledge in his field of expertise.
 He can transfer his knowledge easily to others.
 With his strong analytics skills, he can handle complex questions as usual.
-Jiwan is a brave colleague i’ve met and we had a lot of fun during the India visit and especially at the party. ',
+Jiwan is a brave colleague I’ve met, and we had a lot of fun during the India visit and especially at the party. ',
     avatar: 'https://media.licdn.com/dms/image/C4E03AQFg4Oh_B9JEeQ/profile-displayphoto-shrink_100_100/0/1621625662967?e=1723075200&v=beta&t=-pCdN3E5__viY6S0t-na984qkDxxuOAyGToq3UnTKM0',
     link: 'https://www.linkedin.com/in/erkanatesli',
     location: 'The Netherlands',